austinpray/ut-dallas-utils/README.md

 UT Dallas Utils
 =========================

-A collection of JSON api endpoints for UT Dallas.
-Because
+A collection of JSON API endpoints for UT Dallas.

 # Public API